Lattice-based equation of state with a critical point from constant entropy contours and its comparison to effective QCD approaches: Thermodynamics from lattice QCD and applications

 In order to apply the expansion to lattice data, the entropy density and the second-order baryonic susceptibility from the Wuppertal Budapest collaboration~\cite{Borsanyi:2013bia, Borsanyi:2021sxv} were parameterized to match the mean values of the dataset \cite{Shah:2024img}.
 A parameterization of these quantities is needed because their higher order temperature derivatives are required to obtain the expansion coefficient and its derivatives.
 The parameterization is given as follows:

 Here $x = T /(200~\text{MeV})$ and $m_p = (938/200) \approx 4.7$ is the proton mass in units of 200 MeV, as in Ref.~\cite{Kahangirwe:2024cny}.
-Applying Monte Carlo sampling to the above parameterization to obtain the lattice QCD uncertainties, the critical point location was found to be $(T,\mu_B)$=$(114 \pm 7, 602 \pm 62)$ MeV \cite{Shah:2024img}.
+Propagating uncertainties of the lattice QCD input through the parametrization, the critical point location was found to be $(T,\mu_B)$=$(114 \pm 7, 602 \pm 62)$ MeV \cite{Shah:2024img}.
 The mean value for the critical point was obtained through the mean value of the parameters (given in Table \ref{tab:mean_lattice}), such that the resulting lines pass through the lattice QCD data points.
 In Ref.~\cite{Shah:2024img}, it was also shown that using smoothing splines instead of this parameterization yields consistent results within errors, indicating that the particular parametric form we used does not bias the results appreciably.
-Therefore, for our current analysis, we will use the mean value of the same parameterization, without applying the Monte Carlo sampling.

 As a consistency check, before constructing the equation of state from constant entropy-density contours, we first examine the location of the critical point (CP) obtained from constant enthalpy-density and constant energy-density contours.
 In an exact equation of state, the CP should be independent of the choice of the thermodynamic variable used to define the contours.
 However, since the expansion is truncated at second order in $\mu_B$, deviations in the extracted CP location may arise when different thermodynamic quantities are employed.
-Using Eq.~\eqref{eq:alpha_2_energy}, we obtain a mean CP location of $(T,\mu_B) \rightarrow (114,601)$ MeV from the energy-density contours, while employing the enthalpy-density expansion in Eq.~\eqref{eq:alpha_2_enthalpy} yields $(T,\mu_B) \rightarrow (112,606)$ MeV.
-Despite the second-order truncation, the CP locations extracted from these contours are in close agreement and lie within the 68\% confidence interval of the CP determined from constant–entropy-density contours. \cite{Shah:2024img}
+Using Eq.~\eqref{eq:alpha_2_energy}, we obtain a CP using linear error propagation of lattice uncertainties resulting the location at $(T,\mu_B) \rightarrow (113 \pm 7,584 \pm 61)$ MeV from the energy-density contours, while employing the enthalpy-density expansion in Eq.~\eqref{eq:alpha_2_enthalpy} yields $(T,\mu_B) \rightarrow (113 \pm 6,606 \pm 58)$ MeV.
+Despite the second-order truncation, the CP locations extracted from these contours are in close agreement and lie within the 68\% confidence interval of the CP determined from constant–entropy-density contours~\cite{Shah:2024img}.